epfl-ada/ada-2023-project-badanalysist/README.md

 Since we cannot access the cloud-based graph database and the total amount of beer product data is too large to be deployed on GitHub, we have removed the part about setting up the graph database.

 ### Task 5: Recommendation Function
-We're creating a beer recommendation tool that utilizes beer review platform data, ideal for users with limited knowledge of beers.
-We plan to offer suggestions based on both basic criteria such as style, brewery, ABV, and also more comprehensive factors such as popularity and qualitative attributes like taste.
-Our initial analysis of regional beer preferences also inspires tailored recommendations catering both locals and exotic tourists.
+We're creating a beer recommendation tool that utilizes beer review platform data, offering suggestions based on based on personalized demands and different criteria and qualitative attributes like taste.
+Our analysis of regional beer review data reveals world-wide different beer and style preference.
+The beer similarity analyzed in Task 3 is also used here to achieve an association-like recommendation function.
+Besides, using NLP tools like nltk, we extract descriptive keywords from reviews for recommendations to meet qualitative queries demands.
+Intuitive WordCloud visualizations are also enabled by this method to improve user experience.
+Non-informative words like "good", "little", "full", etc have been removed from the keyword list and visualizations.

-Beers will be ranked by popularity, both globally and regionally, using review counts and ratings, and labeled with key features.
-Using NLP tools like nltk, we'll extract keywords from reviews for enhanced recommendations and intuitive WordCloud visualizations.
-Additionally, a "you might also like" feature will suggest beers based on style similarities.
-The current function suggests beers based on keywords and regions, with more criteria to be added later.

 ## Timeline
 **16.11.2023** Data Handling and Preprocessing & Initial Exploratory Data Analysis